provenance-io/provenance/x/name/spec/01_concepts.md

 HYPHEN-MINUS
 Unicode: U+002D, UTF-8: 2D
 ```
-4. Each component of the name is subject to a length of 2 to 32 characters (inclusive).
+4. Each component of the name is restricted to a length of 2 to 32 characters (inclusive).
 These limits are configurable in the module [parameters](./05_params.md).
 5. A maximum of 16 components for a name (levels in the heirarchy) is also enforced and configurable in the module parameters.
 6. Leading and trailing spaces are always trimmed off of names for consistency during processing and evaluation.